 Picasso’s count is placed at 1,147 paintings per research conducted by LiveScience.com.
 One of the resources these researchers have used to discern this evidence is ArtLoss.com, which claims to have the largest online database of stolen art.
 The organization housed in London assists galleries and law enforcement officials, among others, with its registry.
 Once the database is updated with a fresh list of stolen pieces, thieves have a hard time selling world-renowned artworks.

 There are no well-defined figures at this moment for the other artists, except perhaps Henri Matisse.
 Matisse’s stolen works have been reported at a current 205 paintings via the Art Loss registry.

 In the United States, the FBI maintains the National Stolen Art File with a specialized crime team of 14 agents.
-To make it into this file, an artwork must be valued at at least $2000, the artwork must be “uniquely identifiable” and have historical or artistic significance, and finally only a law enforcement official may request the artwork entered into the database.
+To make it into this file, artwork must be valued at at least $2000, the artwork must be “uniquely identifiable” and have historical or artistic significance, and finally, only a law enforcement officer may request the artwork entered into the database.
 The general public can search this database online.

 Further questions arise about stolen artworks.
 How long before thieves will attempt to sell them again if thwarted by high bidders with competent research skills?
 On the subject of priceless artwork, who dares to buy the work from a thief, keep this secret, and avoid a run-in with authorities?